fz172/fanfly/_posts/2026-05-05-cowling_camloc_prep.md

 ### Tools

-A few pieces of specialty tools are required.
+A few specialty tools are required.

-I bought a snap ring installation tool from Yardstore, and a camloc plier from Amazon.
+I bought a snap ring installation tool from Yardstore, and camloc pliers from Amazon.

 ### Matching holes

 The camloc holes are already pre-drilled by the factory on the firewall stiffener strip.
 And I drilled small pilot holes last week and used them to cleco the cowling onto the airframe.

-Today I used a step drill to enlarge each hole I drilled previously to roughly the same size as the pre-drilled camloc holes (1/2 inch), then used a sanding tip on dremel to enlarge the hole on the composite material and eventually match it to the pre-drilled holes.
+Today I used a step drill to enlarge each hole I drilled previously to roughly the same size as the pre-drilled camloc holes (1/2 inch), then used a sanding tip on a Dremel to enlarge the hole on the composite material and eventually match it to the pre-drilled holes.

 ### Camloc Socket